 - 20%Student Athletes

-Twenty percent of nursing students are student athletes, playing on varsity teams.
+Twenty percent of nursing students are athletes playing on varsity teams.
 (Source: Hope College Student Activities Survey, 2017)

 - 97%Dean's List